NorthwoodsSoftware/gojs-angular-basic/README.md

 This project provides a basic example of using GoJS in an Angular app.
 Check out the [Intro page on using GoJS with Angular](https://gojs.net/latest/intro/angular.html) for more information.

-It makes use of the [gojs-angular](https://github.com/NorthwoodsSoftware/gojs-angular) package to handle some boilerplate for setting up Diagram, Palette and Overview components.
+It makes use of the [gojs-angular](https://github.com/NorthwoodsSoftware/gojs-angular) package to handle setting up Diagram, Palette and Overview components.

-When running the sample, try moving around nodes, adding / deleting nodes, editing text in the inspector, relinking, undoing (Ctrl-Z), re-doing (Ctrl-Y), etc. within the diagram and you'll notice the changes are reflected in app-level data.
+When running the sample, try moving / adding / deleting nodes, editing text in the inspector, relinking nodes via ports, undoing (Ctrl-Z), and re-doing (Ctrl-Y) within the diagram.
+You'll notice the changes are reflected in app-level data.
 You'll also notice that changes made in the inspector are reflected in the diagram.

 ## Installation